ncuskey/urban-train/FOUNDATION_VERIFICATION.md

-# Urban Train Foundation Verification - Step 0 Complete ✅
+# Urban Train Foundation Verification - Step 6 Complete ✅

-## 🎯 **Status: FOUNDATION VERIFIED AND READY**
+## 🎯 **Status: FOUNDATION VERIFIED AND READY FOR NEXT PHASE**

-All foundation modules have been verified and are working correctly after Step 0 cleanup.
-The project now has a clean slate for implementing the new modular labeling system.
+All foundation modules have been verified and are working correctly.
+The new modular labeling system has been successfully implemented through Step 6, providing a complete collision detection and QA visualization foundation.

 ## 🏗️ **Core Map Pipeline Modules - VERIFIED ✅**